TatianaTylosky/launch-your-first-website/guide.md

 ##Learn HTML/CSS

-Download and open up sublime.
+Download and open up Sublime Text 2.
+This is a great text editor. ery clean interface.
+Once you can navigate it (learning curve isn't that big), it's pretty dreamy.
+Like your face.

 ##